 As you hike and explore Pigeon Island National Landmark, be on the lookout for birds.
 There are thought to be about 40 different species of birds who frequent the national park, including the Red-billed Tropicbird, Little Blue Heron, American Kestrel, Laughing Gull, Sooty Tern, Mangrove Cuckoo, Purple-throated Carib, Tropical Mockingbird, and the Lesser Antillean Bullfinch.
 The best time to spot the birds at Pigeon Island National Landmark is early morning and early evening.

 2. Explore 18th-Century Military Ruins

-As you explore Pigeon Island in St Lucia, be sure to check out the 18-century military ruins.
+As you explore Pigeon Island in St Lucia, be sure to check out the 18th-century military ruins.
 Along with those on the top of Rodney Fort, many are on the path between Rodney Fort and Signal Peak; these include the US Signal Station, Gun Slide, Musket Redoubt, and Ridge Battery.
-There are also more 18-century military ruins at the lower level of Pigeon Island National Landmark including the Soldiers Barracks, Military Latrine, Hospital Foundation, Powder Magazine.
+There are also more 18th-century military ruins at the lower level of Pigeon Island National Landmark, including the Soldiers Barracks, Military Latrine, Hospital Foundation, and Powder Magazine.
 These I would explore on your way back down from the hike.
 That said, many of these military ruins were built around 1808 when the military installation on Pigeon Island was strengthened.
-The Soldiers Barracks to hold 60 men were damaged in the hurricanes of 1817 and then rebuilt in 1824.
+The Soldier’s Barracks, which housed 60 men, was damaged in the hurricanes of 1817 and then rebuilt in 1824.
 Pigeon Island was abandoned as a military outpost around 1861 at the beginning of the American Civil War.

 3. Have lunch at Jambe De Bois Restaurant